amoeba-rb/amoeba/README.md

     end

 This example will actually duplicate the warnings and widgets in the database.
 If there were originally 3 warnings in the database then, upon duplicating a post, you will end up with 6 warnings in the database.
 This is in contrast to the default behavior where your new post would merely be re-associated with any previously existing warnings and those warnings themselves would not be duplicated.

+## Inheritance

+If you are using the Single Table Inheritance provided by ActiveRecord, you may cause amoeba to automatically process child classes in the same way as their parents.
+All you need to do is call the `propagate` method within the amoeba block of the parent class and all child classes should copy in a similar manner.

+    create_table :products, :force => true do |t|
+      t.string :type # this is the STI column

+      # these belong to all products
+      t.string :title
+      t.decimal :price

+      # these are for shirts only
+      t.decimal :sleeve_length
+      t.decimal :collar_size

+      # these are for computers only
+      t.integer :ram_size
+      t.integer :hard_drive_size
+    end

+    class Product < ActiveRecord::Base
+      has_many :images
+      has_and_belongs_to_many :categories

+      amoeba do
+        enable
+        propagate
+      end
+    end

+    class Shirt < Product
+    end

+    class Computer < Product
+    end

+    class ProductsController
+      def some_method
+        my_shirt = Shirt.find(1)
+        my_shirt.dup
+        my_shirt.save

+        # this shirt should now:
+        # - have its own copy of all parent images
+        # - be in the same categories as the parent
+      end
+    end

+This example should duplicate all the images and sections associated with this Shirt, which is a child of Product

+### Parenting Style

+By default, propagation uses submissive parenting, meaning the config settings on the parent will be applied, but any child settings, if present, will either add to or overwrite the parent settings depending on how you call the DSL methods.

+You may change this behavior, the so called "parenting style", to give preference to the parent settings or to ignore any and all child settings.

+#### Relaxed Parenting

+The `:relaxed` parenting style will prefer parent settings.

+    class Product < ActiveRecord::Base
+      has_many :images
+      has_and_belongs_to_many :sections

+      amoeba do
+        exclude_field :images
+        propagate :relaxed
+      end
+    end

+    class Shirt < Product
+      include_field :images
+      include_field :sections
+      prepend :title => "Copy of "
+    end

+In this example, the conflicting `include_field` settings on the child will be ignored and the parent `exclude_field` setting will be used, while the `prepend` setting on the child will be honored because it doesn't conflict with the parent.

+#### Strict Parenting

+The `:strict` style will ignore child settings altogether and inherit any parent settings.

+    class Product < ActiveRecord::Base
+      has_many :images
+      has_and_belongs_to_many :sections

+      amoeba do
+        exclude_field :images
+        propagate :strict
+      end
+    end

+    class Shirt < Product
+      include_field :images
+      include_field :sections
+      prepend :title => "Copy of "
+    end

+In this example, the only processing that will happen when a Shirt is duplicated is whatever processing is allowed by the parent.
+So in this case the parent's `exclude_field` directive takes precedence over the child's `include_field` settings, and not only that, but none of the other settings for the child are used either.
+The `prepend` setting of the child is completely ignored.

+#### Parenting and Precedence

+Because of the two general forms of DSL config parameter usage, you may wish to make yourself mindful of how your coding style will affect the outcome of duplicating an object.

+Just remember that:

+* If you pass an array you will wipe all previous settings
+* If you pass single values, you will add to currently existing settings

+This means that, for example:

+* When using the submissive parenting style, you can child take full precedence on a per field basis by passing an array of config values.
+This will cause the setting from the parent to be overridden instead of added to.
+* When using the relaxed parenting style, you can still let the parent take precedence on a per field basis by passing an array of config values.
+This will cause the setting for that child to be overridden instead of added to.

+#### A Submissive Override Example

+This version will use both the parent and child settings, so both the images and sections will be copied.

+    class Product < ActiveRecord::Base
+      has_many :images
+      has_and_belongs_to_many :sections

+      amoeba do
+        include_field :images
+        propagate
+      end
+    end

+    class Shirt < Product
+      include_field :sections
+    end

+The next version will use only the child settings because passing an array will override any previous settings rather than adding to them and the child config takes precedence in the `submissive` parenting style.
+So in this case only the sections will be copied.

+    class Product < ActiveRecord::Base
+      has_many :images
+      has_and_belongs_to_many :sections

+      amoeba do
+        include_field :images
+        propagate
+      end
+    end

+    class Shirt < Product
+      include_field [:sections]
+    end

+#### A Relaxed Override Example

+This version will use both the parent and child settings, so both the images and sections will be copied.

+    class Product < ActiveRecord::Base
+      has_many :images
+      has_and_belongs_to_many :sections

+      amoeba do
+        include_field :images
+        propagate :relaxed
+      end
+    end

+    class Shirt < Product
+      include_field :sections
+    end

+The next version will use only the parent settings because passing an array will override any previous settings rather than adding to them and the parent config takes precedence in the `relaxed` parenting style.
+So in this case only the images will be copied.

+    class Product < ActiveRecord::Base
+      has_many :images
+      has_and_belongs_to_many :sections

+      amoeba do
+        include_field [:images]
+        propagate
+      end
+    end

+    class Shirt < Product
+      include_field :sections
+    end

 ### Limiting Association Types